-March Spring Break March 25 - 29 ij Cesar Chavez Day April 1, 2024 Campus Closed April Final Thesis Due Final date to submit fully edited and approved final thesis to D RGS and Social Work office.
+March Spring Break March 25 - - 29 il Cesar Chavez Day April 1, 2024 Campus Closed April Final Thesis Due Final date to submit fully edited and approved final thesis to D RGS and Social Work office.
 April 2, 2024 Final Project Due to your project chair and to the graduate co Your SWRK 292 instructor is your project/thesis chair.
-The proadvisor.
-They will: 1.
-Verify that you completed all required academic wor 2.
-Give you a grade for your project/thesis.
-3. To be cleared for graduation, the transcript needs to radvancement to candidacy petition on file.
-May 8, 2024 May Graduate Degree Clearance forms are due to the Social Work Submit MSW Degree Clearance form and Clearance and Representation.
-A copy of your abstract is required with this for Department staff secures project/thesis chair/advisor and Graduatures on the Graduate Degree Clearance form. oduction form to the Graduate orm.
-May 8, 2024 2 Last Day of Spring Instruction May 8, 2024 Final Examination Days May 13 -16, 2024 Department Clearance Deadline to DRGS Forms must have final grade and have all needed signatures ex and DRGS approval May 17, 2024 Graduate Degree Clearance forms are due in the Division of Con behalf of all graduating students.
-Grade reports for all "I", " (other than thesis and project) must be on file with the Acade submit paperwork to the Division of Graduate Studies for graduate Studi RD", and "RP" graded courses emic Records Office.
+The production of the second secon oject/thesis chair is also your k.
+May 8, 2024 May Graduate Degree Clearance forms are due to the Social Work Submit MSW Degree Clearance form and Clearance and Repre Coordinator.
+A copy of your abstract is required with this for Department staff secures project/thesis chair/advisor and Grad signatures on the Graduate Degree Clearance form. oduction form to the Graduate May 8, 2024 Last Day of Spring Instruction May 8, 2024 Final Examination Days May 13 -16, 2024 Department Clearance Deadline to DRGS Forms must have final grade and have all needed signatures ex and DRGS approval cept for Graduate Coordinator May 17, 2024 Graduate Degree Clearance forms are due in the Division of on behalf of all graduating students.
+Grade reports for all "I", " (other than thesis and project) must be on file with the Acade submit paperwork to the Division of Graduate Studies for gr RD", and "RP" graded courses mic Records Office.
 Last day to May 17, 2024